-Rather than solve directly for the unknown coefficients, we observe that if we average $\partial \psi^{(2)} / \partial y$ over one wavelength of the traveling wave a relation that holds at any value of y.
+Rather than solve directly for the unknowns, we average $\partial \psi^{(2)} / \partial y$ over one wavelength of the traveling wave (denoting the average by angular brackets).
+The periodic terms give no contribution and thus a relation that holds at any value of y.
 We are free to choose a convenient one, namely y = 0 where the boundary condition holds,